Services we offer

 Health and Safety Implementation Teams (HSITs) can request our assistance or attendance at selected meetings.

-Staff whose exposure to workplace noise levels exceeds the exposure standard (as outlined in the Noise Exposure Guidelines) should undertake audiometric tests every two years.
-The next round of testing is in 2016.
+Staff whose exposure to workplace noise levels exceeds the exposure standard (as outlined in the Noise Exposure Guidelines) should undertake audiometric tests every two years (odd numbered years).

 New staff who commence work in an area which exceeds the exposure standard are required to undertake an audiometric test within one month of their commencement.
 This should be organised by the School/Section through a local hearing clinic.

 The ChemWatch database is a searchable database of current Safety Data Sheets to assist staff and students in the preparation of their workplace chemical registers, chemical risk assessments, etc.

 We provide an annual chemical disposal program.
 Relevant areas are notified of the program in advance of the scheduled date.
 Please email email@example.com if you have chemicals for disposal.

 A range of equipment is available for loan to staff, including satellite navigation system, electrical testers, noise meter, temperature loggers, light meter, and sit-stand desk/modules.
 These items can be pre-booked by contacting Ext 8305.